Tomato & Mustard Tart

 Shallots, diced – ¼ cup

 Enough for two regular 10” crusts or a 10” crust plus decorations.

 Total time - 2 hours, including time for chilling the dough Active time - 25 minutes

 Equipment - Food processor, 10" tart pan or pie dish, rolling pin

 Place the flour, sugar and salt in the bowl of a food processor already attached to its base.
 Pulse a couple of times to integrate everything.
-Add the pieces of butter and pulse until the butter incorporates into the flour and a coarse meal forms, about 30 seconds.
+Add the pieces of butter and pulse until the butter incorporates into the flour and a coarse meal forms, about 20 seconds.
 Slowly pour the coconut milk through the lid hole with the food processor running.
-Continue pulsing for 30 seconds more, until pea size crumbles start to form.
-Pour 2 tablespoons of the iced water first to help the blades run smoothly and start forming a dough ball.
-Pour an extra tablespoon if needed and pulse a bit more just until the dough holds itself.
+Pour very slowly the iced water.
+Start with 4 tablespoons and add from there depending on how dry your dough is.
+Stop the moment a ball form inside the food processor bowl and the motor starts to slow down.
 Take out the dough from the food processor bowl and divide it in two halves.
-Kneed each a bit and flatten out to form a flat disk of 6 to 7 inches approximately.
+If it’s too moist just add some flour around the ball and incorporate it very gently.
+Flatten each disk out to form 2 flat disks of 6 to 7 inches approximately.
 Wrap each disk with plastic paper and place them in the fridge for 1 hour.

-To make the filling: Prepare a dry area or large tray with double paper towels.
+To make the filling: Place double paper towels on a baking or large tray.
 Slice the tomatoes in ¼” thick slices and placed them on the paper towel.
 Sprinkle the tomatoes with the pinch of the salt and turn them upside down.
 Sprinkle the other side with just an extra pinch of salt.
-Let them rest for 5 to 10 minutes.
+Let them rest for 30 minutes.